konnov/protocols-made-fun/_posts/2026-06-26-proofs-are-closer.md

  inductiveness and safety for **arbitrary configurations** of $N > 5 \cdot T$ and
  $T \ge F \ge 0$, as well as for **arbitrary number of rounds**.

+This very example is used in the tool paper on *The TLA+ Model Checker Apalache* that is going to be presented at [Computer-Aided Verification 2026][cav2026].
+As soon as the paper is published, I will update this blog post with a link to it.

 Since then, I challenged several professors to write a complete proof of safety for the Ben-Or protocol in Lean or TLAPS.
 The proof structure is already there, and the lemmas are already known.
 However, the proof economics did not work, as